Root Canal Treatment

 Pain free alternatives to tooth extraction

 You may be told a tooth needs to be extracted if it has extensive decay, infection or gum disease.
-There are often ways of avoiding having a tooth extracted by investing in saving the tooth.
+There are often ways of avoiding having a tooth extracted by investing in the tooth.
 After a consultation, we will assess your teeth to determine the underlying cause of disease in your mouth and work together to prevent new problems developing in the future.